What to Do If Your Ex Stopped Paying Alimony

 Nonetheless, it is imperative that you determine first why your ex-spouse has stopped paying the alimony.
 Ask your ex-partner why they failed in complying with the court order.
 There may be instances when he/she lost their job or their business went bankrupt.
 Take these into consideration before taking a legal step.
 If the cause of the non-compliance with the obligation is voluntary on their part, then maybe filing for an action before the court could be the proper thing to do.
 If you choose to avail of a judicial remedy, hire the services of a lawyer.

 When the other party is willing to enter into a compromise agreement, the decision as to whether or not it will be taken depends on you.
-If you are willing to settle for the payment of alimony, always remember to consult first with a lawyer from a good divorce attorney in Milwaukee Wisconsin.
+If you are willing to settle for the payment of alimony, always remember to consult first with a lawyer from a good divorce attorney.
 The right to receive support is a statutory right and may be waived provided it is not contrary to law, morals, good customs and public policy.
 Again, before you do so, ask for a sound legal advice first.

 Make sure that when it comes to disputes concerning alimonies, you must never get your children involved.
 Do not inform them of the incompetency of their father or mother.
 Take note that it may have a negative effect on their relationship with your ex-spouse that may affect their views and characteristics as they grow up.
 As much as possible, keep everything civil between you and your ex especially when you are in front of your children.

 References: Spouse Refuses to Pay Alimony

 Find out how simple the divorce process can be when you work with a law firm that puts you first.
 Book your consult today!